Sahyun Castle: History

 Saladin granted Sahyun and Bourzey to one of his emirs, Mankawar (also known as "Mankurus ibn Khumartigin").
 The pair descended through the latter's heirs until 1272 when Sahyun was given to the Mamluk sultan Baibars.
 Some time in the 1280s, the dissident Mamluk emir Sunqur al-Ashqar used the castle for refuge from Sultan Qalawun.
 Under Sunqur, the castle became the administrative center of a small semi-independent emirate.
 In late 1286 and early 1287, Qalawun set out to repress his rivals which including curtailing Sunqur's independence.
 To this end the sultan sent an army under the command of Turuntay to establish a siege at Sahyun.
 Turuntay sent a message to Sunqur, saying that if he surrendered the sultan would pardon him; Sunqur refused and so the siege began.
 It soon became apparent that Sunqur's men could not hold the castle, and so in April he surrendered.

 Afterward, Sahyun was made part of the province of Tripoli.
 The castle remained significant and prosperous under the Mamluks until at least the late 14th century.
 The emir of Hama, Abu'l-Fida (r.
 1273–1331), noted that a town was established adjacent to Sahyun.
 In later decades, however, Sahyun was abandoned.

 After the Ottoman conquest in Syria, Sahyun became an Ottoman fortress.
 A 16th century Chinese text's description of a "city with two walls" between Tartus and Aleppo seems to match the citadel Sahyun.

 In early 20th century, T. E. Lawrence visited the castle, and describe it as "the most sensational thing in castle building I have ever seen."

 The citadel was made a World Heritage Site by UNESCO, along with Krak des Chevaliers, in 2006.
-During the Syrian uprising which began in 2011 UNESCO voiced concerns that the conflict might lead to the damage of important cultural sites such as Citadel of Salah Ed-Din.
+During the Syrian Revolution which began in 2011 UNESCO voiced concerns that the conflict might lead to the damage of important cultural sites such as Citadel of Salah Ed-Din.
 As of 2016 the castle survived the Syrian Civil War without any significant damage.
 In 2023, one of the fortified towers was destroyed during the February earthquake.